speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 in slower processing times
 - The script text file should match the given audio file as closely as possible in terms of content.
 Failure to do so could lead to lip synchronization errors.
-- Port 3000 must be referenced in addition to the IP address.
+- We recommend referencing Port 3000 in addition to the IP address.
 - File creation permissions must be allowed, or new files will not be created in `/tmp` directory.

 #### Possible API Errors